ContainerSolutions/cloud-native-patterns/_technical/runbooks.md

 ---
 title: Runbooks
-description: They provide a set of instructions, documents, which help to identify quickly the root cause for the incident and apply solution to it.
+description: Use runbooks to proivide a set of instructions, documents, which help to identify quickly the root cause for incidents.
 layout: pattern
 ---